szmao1/MultiNets/README.md

   <div align="center">
   <img src="https://github.com/szmao1/MultiNets/blob/main/img/7multiresults.png" height="300"/>
-  <p><b>Fig. 8</b> The forecasting results of three categories of baselines as well as proposed model named MultiNets and the variants EMD-MultiNets and MEMD-MultiNets by integrating EMD and MEMD into MultiNets.
-The best predictive results are highlighted in bold.</p>
+  <p><b>Fig. 8</b> The forecasting results of three categories of baselines as well as proposed model named MultiNets and the variants EMD-MultiNets and MEMD-MultiNets by integrating EMD and MEMD into MultiNets.</p>
 </div>

 ### Univariate Forecasting